PRINCELESS by Cam Jace Storykiller

 The woman was too late.
 She didn’t drop though.
 She turned and looked at the infant in the crib.
-The princess.
 Was that a hole in her cheek?

 The princess felt a warm droplet on her own cheek.
 She blinked, wishing she could move.

-Her eyes locked with the stiff woman, red droplets splashing down from her cheek.
-Then finally the third woman dropped to the floor.
-Like everyone else.
+Her eyes locked with the stiff woman, red droplets continiuing to splash down from her cheek until she finally dropped to the floor.

 She closed her eyes and cried again.